robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ### Conceptual connections graph

 Innovation breaks rules by its own essence.
-Resisting is futile, unless shift from blocking to shaping.
+Resisting is futile, unless for shifting from blocking to shaping.

 [!INFO]
 **Revisited Katia's ideas-map**